+356-2033-01-78

 Preliminary Due Diligence

-As with the Malta Permanent Residence Programme, the Preliminary Due Diligence is a mandatory step to establish if the potential applicant has a chance to succeed.
-If any issues appear, Immigrant Invest consults its clients over potential alternative routes, depending on their objectives.
+As with the Malta Permanent Residence Programme, the Preliminary Due Diligence is a mandatory step to assess whether the potential applicant is likely to succeed.
+If any issues arise, Immigrant Invest consults with clients about potential alternative routes based on their goals.

 Up to 2 weeks